PMANet: Malicious URL detection via post-trained language model guided multi-level feature attention network: Method of PMANet

-Pre-trained language models like BERT typically stack multiple layers of Transformer encoders, acquiring semantic knowledge through extensive corpus training, and are then fine-tuned for specific downstream tasks.
+\textbf{Multi-order Feature Extraction Module:} Pre-trained LMs like BERT typically stack multiple layers of Transformer encoders, acquiring semantic knowledge through extensive corpus training, and are then fine-tuned for specific downstream tasks.
 Traditional BERT-based classification models often rely on the final layer's classification feature, denoted as [CLS], encapsulating the semantic information of the entire input sequence.
-However, Jawahar \etal's research \cite{jawahar2019does} suggests that BERT can learn extensive information across layers, capturing phrase-level details in lower-level encodings, syntactic information in the middle, and rich semantic features at higher levels.
+However, Jawahar \etal 's research \cite{jawahar2019does} suggests that BERT can learn extensive information across layers, capturing phrase-level details in lower-level encodings, syntactic information in the middle, and rich semantic features at higher levels.
 They employed k-means clustering across BERT layer representations and assessed cluster quality using Normalized Mutual Information (NMI).
 The study found lower BERT layers excel at encoding phrase-level information, evident in higher NMI scores, as shown in Table \ref{tab:jawahar2019}.
 Deeper BERT layers are more effective in handling long-range dependency information.

 Yet, in the context of the BERT model, even as each layer inputs the output features of the preceding one, the complex computations within each layer may lead to degradation of low and middle-level features, hindering the complete feature learning process.
-This understanding also applies to the CharBERT transfer learning context.
+This understanding also applies to the context of CharBERT transfer learning.
 In feature concatenation, Li \etal \cite{Li2020} integrated aspect features from each layer in the context of aspect term sentiment classification using BERT.
 Compared to relying solely on the final layer's classification feature, this approach significantly enhances classification performance by leveraging different features learned at each BERT layer.

-The proposed hierarchical feature extraction model in our method aims to effectively utilize multi-level information from CharBERT's low, middle, to high layers.
-The process of feature extraction is as follows:
+The Multi-order Feature Extraction (MoFE) Module is designed to exploit the hierarchical information of CharBERT, extracting granular insights from the low to high-layer representations.
+The feature extraction algorithm proceeds as follows:

 We consider two output sequences: $k_1, k_2, ..., k_n$ and $c_1, c_2, ..., c_m$, where each output $k_i$ and $c_j$ has a rank of $(H, W, C)$, representing the outputs of CharBERT’s word-level and character-level encoders at various layers.
 We then merge these two channels through a one-dimensional convolution post concatenation, restoring them to their original dimensions.
 Subsequently, we stack these merged outputs along the new dimension 0 to form a tensor $X$ of rank $(N, H, W, C)$, where $N$ denotes the number of layers (12 in our case), $H$ the batch size, $W$ the fixed URL sequence length (set to 200 in our model), and $C$ a 768-dimensional vector representing the output of each merged hidden layer in CharBERT.
 To further optimize the representation, a permutation matrix $P$ is defined to rearrange the tensor elements for more efficient processing, ensuring that the multi-level features are optimally aligned for subsequent analytical tasks.
 We define a permutation matrix $P$ as follows: